MinhQuan-Tran/ShiftPay_Document/README.md

 - **Record working hours** for accurate time tracking.
 - **Manage shift patterns** and monitor work-life balance.

+You can explore the live version of the project [here](https://shiftpay-mqtran.netlify.app/).

 You can find the main code for the project in the [frontend GitHub repository](https://github.com/MinhQuan-Tran/ShiftPay_Frontend) and [backend GitHub repository](https://github.com/MinhQuan-Tran/ShiftPay_Backend).